Charmine-Tan-Renbao/Charmine-Tan-Renbao/README.md

 # About me
-My personal repository and the start of my coding journey!
-Hi everyone, I am a current freshmen in Nanyang Technological University's Bacehlor of Applied Computing in Finance.
-During my time here, I hope to actively participate in hackathons and go from zero-to-hero, building useful things for society.
+I hope to put out some projects here as I gained exposure and confidence to start coding.

-Let's connect on LinkedIn: www.linkedin.com/in/charmine-t-0b4859211
+Let's connect on LinkedIn: https://www.linkedin.com/in/charmine-tan/